IP in business transactions: UK (England and Wales) overview

 In the UK, certain expenditure can be deducted when calculating tax liability.
-There are a variety of exemptions and specific regimes that are available, though the two main reliefs for licensors are:
+There are a variety of exemptions and specific regimes available, though the two main reliefs for licensors are:

 Research and development (R&D).
 This provides an enhanced deduction at 230% of qualifying expenditure for SMEs, or a credit refund of 14.5% for surrenderable R&D losses.

 The Patent Box.
 This applies if a company is liable to corporation tax and makes a profit from exploiting patented inventions.
 The company must own or exclusively license-in the patents and must have undertaken qualifying development on them.
 The Patent Box provides a 10% corporation tax rate for profits derived from patents and similar rights (from 1 April 2013).

 Where IPR was created after 1 April 2002 the amortisation is an allowable expense for calculating the profits chargeable to corporation tax.
 For IPR created before 1 April 2002 amortisation is disallowed in the tax computation.

-In the event that a lump sum is received concerning the licence of IPR and the licensor is subject to corporation tax payment, the sum payable will depend on whether the IPR in question was created before or after 1 April 2002.
+If a lump sum is received concerning the licence of IPR and the licensor is subject to corporation tax payment, the sum payable depends on whether the IPR in question was created before or after 1 April 2002.

-Where both a licensor and licensee are in the UK, the licensor is required to charge and account for UK Value Added Tax (VAT) on the supply of the IPR.
+Where both a licensor and licensee are in the UK, the licensor must charge and account for UK Value Added Tax (VAT) on the supply of the IPR.
 If the licensee is a business customer outside of the UK, there is usually no need to account for UK VAT.
 If the licensor is outside the UK, but the licensee is a business customer in the UK, the licensee will generally account for UK VAT.